aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/get-max-range/_index.md

 {{% /alert %}}

 ## **Getting max range**
-In Aspose.Cells, if the [**Row**](https://reference.aspose.com/cells/cpp/aspose.cells/row/) and [**Column**](https://reference.aspose.com/cells/cpp/aspose.cells/column/) objects are initialized, these rows and columns will be counted to the maximum area, even if there is no data in empty rows or columns.
+In Aspose.Cells, if the [**Row**](https://reference.aspose.com/cells/cpp/aspose.cells/row/) and [**Column**](https://reference.aspose.com/cells/cpp/aspose.cells/column/) objects are initialized, these rows and columns will be counted towards the maximum area, even if there is no data in empty rows or columns.

 ```cpp
 #include <iostream>